gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.2.4 =
+* Fix: New preset option "General > Mega menu > Add Mega menu columns padding".
+Enabled by default.

+= 2.2.3 =
+* Added: New option "Custom Mega menu background color".
+* Added: New option for Expanded sidebar "Submenu width".
+* Improve: Optimized the work of opening and closing drop-down menus for all types of presets.
+Added time delays to close dropdown menus.
+This will allow the site visitor to switch to adjacent drop-down menus diagonally.
+* Improve: Removed side margins for Mega menu.
+* Fix: Changes have been made to the "Expanded sidebar" preset type.
+The stylization errors of the action buttons and social buttons area have been fixed.
+* Fix: Added minor fixes to prevent changes to Groovy Menu styles from WordPress templates.
+* Fix: Fixed a problem in working with Divi builder.
+If the menu_block created using Divi builder was used in the Groovy Menu, then the link to the editor in wp-adminbar was replaced.

+= 2.2.2 =
+* Added: New option "Change Top level menu background color when the submenu is opened".
+* Improve: JavaScript files has been optimized.
+As a result, the JS file sizes has been seriously reduced.
+Now Groovy Menu loads faster.

+= 2.2.1 =
+* Fix: Fixed the flicker effect when you click on the active anchor link.

+= 2.2.0 =
+* Added: Added a new type of menu "Expanding sidebar".
+* Added: Added logo paddings settings for "Expanding sidebar".
+* Added: New option for the logo position " Enable fit logotype to the sidebar area" for menu type "Icon Sidebar".

 = 2.1.1 =
 * Improve: Added the Element (widget) for Elementor builder.